anastasia21112/Java-Practice/README.md

 # Java-Practice
 This is a repository of personal practice I have conducted from online, books, and other sources.
 In this repository, I practiced with very basic OOP to more advanced data structures, server construction, and GUI creation.
+I also made a servlet to be used with a web server, and my final project was a GUI with three different services–music player, date maker, and dice shaker–that could connect with other people on the server created.